rdpunder/LSPS/README.md

 Specific details per application are given below.
 The computation time of individual files can be found in `ComputationTimePerFile.xlsx`.
 Intermediate results are provided as `.xlsx`, `.npy` and `.Rdata` files.

 **Dependencies**: Code is written in Python unless we build on existing R code.
 * Install Python dependencies with `pip install -r requirementsLocal.txt` (only freezing local dependencies).
 The package `mpi4py` requires and MPI implementation for which we use `Open MPI 4.1.5`, which can be installed through `brew install openmpi` on macOS.
 The main scripts can also be executed sequentially without `mpi4py` by commenting out the corresponding import statements in the main files.
-In that case, run `python3 mainfile.py` instead of `mpirun -n 16 python3 mainfile.py` when using a computer with 16 cores.
-For parallel computation on a computing cluster we refer to Remark 1.
+In that case, run `python3 mainfile.py` instead of `mpirun -n 16 python3 mainfile.py` (for each of the mainfiles listed below) when using a computer with 16 cores.
+For parallel computation on a computing cluster we refer to *Remark 1*.
 * Install R dependencies by running `InstallPackages.R`.

 *Remark 1*.
 As can be seen from `ComputationTimePerFile.xlsx`, we ran many files on a computing cluster.